|

 The wild swims and stunning scenery at Karloo Pools in the Royal National Park make this area a highlight for locals and tourists alike.
 Visitors enjoy wild swimming in its crystal clear, natural waters on hot days while they soak up the lush bushland surroundings.

 There’s also an easy-going walking track that winds its way around the pool area, giving visitors a chance to take in all of nature’s delights as they make their way along the trail.
-It’s a great spot to add to your itinerary when you visit this magical part just south of Sydney!
+It’s a great spot to add to your itinerary when you visit this magical part of New South Wales!

 3. Wedding Cake Rock

 Wedding Cake Rock is a sandstone rock formation located in the Royal National Park near Bundeena.
-You’ll need to drive to Beachcomber Avenue to access the Royal Coastal walk.
-Still, this area is conveniently 2-wheel drive accessible.
+You’ll need to drive to Beachcomber Avenue to access the Royal Coastal walk, but it’s conveniently 2-wheel drive accessible.

 The walking track to Wedding Cake Rock will be 6.8 kilometres return, and I recommend using the toilets available at the start of the walk.
 It will take roughly 2 hours to return walk and will require comfortable closed-in footwear.